glouppe/info8010-deep-learning/lecture7.md

 ???

-Mission: learn a bout a novel and fundamental building block in modern neural networks.
+Mission: learn about a novel and fundamental building block in modern neural networks.
 This brick can replace both FC and convolutional layers.

 ---